Skip to main content

 What is a client intake form?

-A client intake form is a questionnaire designed to collect screening information about prospective customers.
+A client intake form is a questionnaire for gathering essential information about prospective customers.
 It’s usually the first step in the client onboarding process.
 The questions typically cover necessary details such as the client’s contact information and why they need your services.
 Each answer will help you decide if you’d like to work with that client and whether your services would benefit them.

 Client intake forms have quickly become a popular way for specialized service providers to vet new clients.
 These forms are easy to create using a form builder and they deliver to the prospective client through email.
 If you prefer to work with physical paperwork, you can create a custom form in a word-processing program and print it out.